SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Introduction

-For endoscopic tissue tracking, the primary challenge of handling large deformations arises from the need to establish data associations on soft tissue surfaces, which commonly lack robust features.
-Some existing methods \cite{li2020super, lu2021super} utilize the Iterative Closest Point (ICP) algorithm \cite{rusinkiewicz2001efficient, low2004linear}, which iteratively identifies the nearest point pairs to compute the cost for estimating transformations.
-However, this greedy search only finds correspondences within local areas, while the true correspondences may be far apart from each other under large deformations.
+For endoscopic tissue tracking, the primary challenge arises from the need to establish data associations on soft tissue surfaces, which commonly lack robust features.
+Some methods \cite{li2020super, lu2021super} use the Iterative Closest Point (ICP) algorithm \cite{rusinkiewicz2001efficient, low2004linear} to iteratively match nearest point pairs for estimating transformations.
+However, this greedy search only finds correspondences within local areas, while solving for the true correspondences would require full geometric consideration as shown in Figure \ref{fig:cover_fig}.
 For rigid scenes, all points share the transformation parameters, so the estimation could converge through iteration even with such inaccurate correspondences.
-In contrast, within deforming scenes, each point undergoes distinct transformations, which can cause the ICP algorithm to prematurely ``converge" to incorrect transformations.
+In contrast, in deforming scenes, each point undergoes distinct transformations, which can cause the ICP algorithm to prematurely ``converge" to incorrect transformations.
 Alternatively, other studies have proposed to use all information in the image for data association (direct methods) \cite{engel2014lsd}, adopting techniques like optical flow and photometric cost \cite{gomez2021sd, lin2022semantic}, or leveraging semantic information to offer additional guidance \cite{lin2022semantic}.
 Yet, these approaches have not resolved the gradient-locality issue, which can still trap the estimation within a local minimum.